 Concrete Post – Without Gravel Board

-Same as above – Always order the post 2ft higher than the height of the required fence panel, (to allow 2ft of post in the ground)
+Same as above – Always order the post 2ft higher than the height of the required fence panel, (to allow 2ft of the post in the ground)

 Concrete Post – With Gravel Board